a6-ql/guidelines/UserManual.md

 - Bootstrap for styling

 ### Backend Architecture
-- Django REST Framework
+@back-end
-- PostgreSQL database
+- Backend architecture details to be added
-- JWT authentication
+- Database configuration to be added
-- Sentiment analysis integration
+- API endpoints to be added

 ## User Interface Guide